rohit267/AF-Customisation/README.md

 ```

 ### There is a script in this repo too, and you can just use that.
 Remember to have openssl, tar, and gunzip installed.
 The script only works in UNIX-like systems (Linux, macOS, BSD, etc.)

-## Disclaimer

-*This is for educational purposes ONLY.
-No one is responsible for any type of damage.*